 - Payroll Creditors i.e. overtime average overtime rates - IAS 19 Valuation actuarial valuations of future pension liabilities are provided by independent actuaries - Bad Debts are valued at the receivable value.
-Therefore the cost of collection of debt assessed as recoverable are deducted from the outstanding value. - Assets are valued at Market Value (MV) and Depreciated Replacement Cost (DRC) for specialist vehicles, but held in Fixed Assets at the depreciated cost assessed as MV/DRC less the cumulative depreciation over the Useful Economic Life of that asset.
+Therefore the cost of collection of debt assessed as recoverable are deducted from the outstanding value. - Property assets are valued at Market Value (MV) and Depreciated Replacement Cost (DRC), but held in Fixed Assets at the depreciated cost assessed as MV/DRC less the cumulative depreciation over the Useful Economic Life of that asset.

-21) Comparison with Previous Years
+19) Comparison with Previous Years